Connecting to Continue Our Heritage

 Vanessa, as known to members of the Hawai’i’s Filipino community, can be described as passionate, collaborative, compassionate, and multifaceted.

-Vanessa will bring all those strong qualities and more as the incoming President of the Filipino Chamber of Commerce of Hawaii for the 2018-2019 term where she is leading her experienced team with the theme, “Contributing to continue our heritage.”
+Vanessa will bring all those strong qualities and more as the President of the Filipino Chamber of Commerce of Hawaii for the 2018-2019 term where she is leading her experienced team with the theme, “Contributing to continue our heritage.”

-Born to the James and Conchita Tan in Manila, Philippines, Vanessa grew up learning and speaking Tagalog., Mandarin, Taiwanese, and English.
+Born to James and Conchita Tan in Manila, Philippines, Vanessa grew up learning and speaking Tagalog, Mandarin, Taiwanese, and English.
 Her father is from Fujian Province, China and mother from San Pablo, Laguna, Philippines and both parents’ cultures and languages played a major role in the type of student, employee, employer, and her overall work ethic.

 Vanessa began working at an early age at her family’s hardware and lamination business.
 She negotiated sales and contracts at an early age and assisted in various business services presentations.

 Vanessa attended the private Catholic University of Santo Tomas and graduated as a Doctor of Pharmacy then went on to Stockton, California to finish more studies.

 While working in the pharmacy at Kaiser Medical Center, Vanessa met her future-husband, Internist, Dr. Arnold Kop.
 When the couple started their family, Vanessa made a life changing decision to switch her career so that she will be able to focus on raising her family and have weekends off.